fondencn/DepVis/README.md

 # DepVis

-DepVis is a dependency visualization tool for .NET projects.
+DepVis is a dependency visualization tool for native Windows / Microsoft Visual C++ libraries and executables.
 It scans a folder for `.dll` and `.exe` files, builds a dependency graph, and provides both XML and visual representations of the dependencies.

 ## Features